kernstaylor7/pandas-challenge-/README.md

-# pandas-challenge- Utilizing pandas with an emphasis on matplotlib to analyze data of mice in a scientific study.
+# pandas-challenge- Utilizing pandas tools such as matplotlib to analyze data of mice in a scientific study.